nothing revives the past so completely as a smell that was once associated with it

 I have a store and would like to sell LOCHT.
 Is that possible?

-Though I love it you’re interested in LOCHT, we currently have enough outlets (and not enough time to get the work done).
-Sorry.
+Though I love it you’re interested in LOCHT, we currently do not do B2B-sales.

 Well thanks for the info, but my question was no on the list…